iehieh/h2-preparation/README.md

 2022-11-24 14:43:36.269  INFO 55398 --- [           main] com.mjc.stage2.DbInformationPrinter      : User Name: sa
 2022-11-24 14:43:36.270  INFO 55398 --- [           main] com.mjc.stage2.DbInformationPrinter      : Password:
 ```

+Notes:

+1. For the 12th task the `TABLES_CHANGES.sql` file must be located in the directory where the `java` command is invoked.
+2. SQL scripts are loaded from a GitHub repository for the task during each initialization.